danishsaeed2/analytics_projects/ba_project/README.md

 The code is in python3 and deployed within a Jupyter notebook.

-The final project report is available [here](https://drive.google.com/file/d/1wuKVYSr8hwZVZKS0r70pB3cOtTkQ8y_B/view?usp=sharing).
+The final project report can be viewed [here](https://drive.google.com/file/d/1wuKVYSr8hwZVZKS0r70pB3cOtTkQ8y_B/view?usp=sharing).